PJCSpencer/DroidManagementSystem/README.md

 The command to summon a droid:
 Droid number (number?)

-The command to relocate a droid:
+The command to relocate a droid within a 1000x1000 grid:
 Move to x (number?) y (number?)